VVastrel/refactored-fortnight/Basic structure and main functionalities.md

 ## 6. Functionalities

 Game Loop (GameLoop.js) manages real-time and turn-based updates for the game.
+Database records player stats, data and enables sharing of progress.

 ## 7. Code quality and documentation